 Subject Removal: A period, typically a week, in which all subject clauses must be satisfied in order for the contract to become firm.
 The deposit is most often due once subject removal has been completed.

 Deposit: Money placed in trust by the purchaser when an Offer to Purchase is made.
 The sum is held by the real estate representative or lawyer/notary until the sale is closed and then it is paid to the vendor.
-In Greater Vancouver this amount is typically 5% of the purchase price, and is due upon or within 24 hours of subject removal.
-In a hotter market with subject free offers, the deposit is often presented with the Contract of Purchase and Sale at the time of offer presentations for negotiation purposes, thus proving that they are a ready and motivated buyer.
+In Greater Vancouver this amount is due upon or within 24 hours of subject removal.
+In a very hot market with subject free offers, the deposit is often presented with the Contract of Purchase and Sale at the time of offer presentations for negotiation purposes, thus proving that they are a ready and motivated buyer.

 Appraisal: An appraisal is the process of determining how much a property is worth, so that a lending institution can determine the size of your loan.
 In Canada, appraisals can only be performed by either a member of the Appraisal Institute of Canada or the National Association of real Estate Appraisers.